 The purpose is to help with court backlog and to streamline both the pre-trial proceedings and the actual trial process by joining similar cases.

-No, but it is important to discuss this your options with your attorney before making any decisions.
+No, but it is important to discuss your options with your attorney before making any decisions.
 In order to keep your complaint from being included with the MDL, you will need to file paperwork in a timely manner.

 The time that a plaintiff has to file is known as the statute of limitations and is different depending on the type of lawsuit being filed and the state the complaint is being filed in.
 In New York, the lawsuit must be filed within three years of the date on which the plaintiff was injured.